List of airlines of Canada,

-Air Transat, Air Canada, Sunwing Airlines, WestJet Airlines, Porter Airlines, Canadian North, First Air, Air North, Air Inuit, Air Labrador, Flair Airlines, Swoop, Pacific Coastal Airlines, Calm Air, Bearskin Airlines, Air Canada Rouge, Lynx Air, Air Creebec.
+Air Transat, Air Canada, Sunwing Airlines, WestJet Airlines, Porter Airlines, Canadian North, First Air, Air North, Air Inuit, Flair Airlines, Pacific Coastal Airlines, Calm Air, Bearskin Airlines, Air Canada Rouge, PAL Airlines, Jazz Airlines, Canada Jetlines, OWG and Air Creebec.

 Air Canada is the flag carrier and largest airline of Canada.